-In December 2019, a novel strain of coronavirus (COVID-19) emerged in Wuhan, Hubei Province, China.
-As of May 2020, COVID-19 has spread to Europe, the United States and many other countries, and has been declared a pandemic by the World Health Organization.
-Efforts to contain the spread of COVID-19 have intensified and the United States, including the Commonwealth of Massachusetts where a majority of our operations are located, Europe and Asia have implemented severe travel restrictions, social distancing requirements, stay-at-home orders and have delayed the commencement of non-COVID-19-related clinical trials, among other restrictions.
+On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic and on March 13, 2020, the U.S. declared a national emergency with respect to COVID-19.
+Efforts to contain the spread of COVID-19 have intensified and the United States, including the Commonwealth of Massachusetts where a majority of our operations are located, Europe and Asia, all of which to varying degrees have implemented severe travel restrictions, social distancing requirements, and stay-at-home orders, and such restrictions have had the effect of delaying the commencement of non-COVID-19-related clinical trials, among other restrictions.
 As a result, the COVID-19 pandemic has caused significant disruptions to the U.S., regional and global economies and has contributed to significant volatility and negative pressure in financial markets.
+Safety measures in response to the pandemic continue to evolve and vary by jurisdiction.

-We have been carefully monitoring the COVID-19 pandemic and its potential impact on our business and have taken important steps to help ensure the safety of employees and their families and to reduce the spread of COVID-19 in our communities while balancing our commitment to treat cancer patients.
-We have requested that our employees work from home if they are able to perform their duties remotely and limited the number of on-site employees to allow for proper social distancing in our offices and laboratories.
-For those employees on-site, we have implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.
+We have been carefully monitoring the COVID-19 pandemic, new variants of COVID-19, vaccination rates of our employees, and vaccine availability.
+We continue to analyze the pandemic's potential impact on our business and have taken important steps to help ensure the safety of employees and their families and to reduce the spread of COVID-19 in our communities while balancing our commitment to conduct our clinical trials.
+We have implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.
 We have also maintained efficient communication with our partners and clinical sites as the COVID-19 situation has progressed.
 We have taken these precautionary steps while maintaining business continuity so that we can continue to progress our programs.
 COVID-19 has significantly impacted the global healthcare system, including the conduct of clinical trials as medical institutions prioritize the treatment of those afflicted with COVID-19.
-We continue to closely monitor the adverse impact of the COVID-19 pandemic on our operations and ongoing clinical and preclinical development.
+We continue to closely monitor the adverse impact of the COVID-19 pandemic, including new variants of COVID-19 and vaccine efficacy, on our operations and ongoing clinical and preclinical development.

-The effect of the COVID-19 pandemic on our development timelines for TC-210 and TC-110, and its effect on our ability to manufacture for our clinical trials in the UK is uncertain.
+The effect of the COVID-19 pandemic on our development timelines for gavo-cel and TC-110, and its effect on our ability to manufacture for our clinical trials is uncertain.
 We believe that we have been able, as of the date of this Quarterly Report, to mitigate some of the impact from the COVID-19 pandemic on our ongoing clinical programs, however, we have been affected.
-As of the date of this Quarterly Report, we have been able to provide the following program updates, all of which may continue to be impacted by the COVID-19 pandemic: